 After 25 years as a northeast organization, the constitutional change in 1994 opened the Dairy Practices Council membership to all states.
 An additional constitutional change in 2000 opened membership internationally.

-The last 15 years have been years of growth and expansion.
-Many changes have taken place, however, the original objectives of “Quality and Uniformity through Education and Cooperation”, with development and publication of Guidelines, have not changed.
-Currently, the DPC library consists of over 100 Guidelines.
+The last 25 years have been years of growth and expansion.
+Many changes have taken place, however, the original objectives of “Quality and Uniformity through Education and Cooperation,” with development and publication of Guidelines, have not changed.
+Currently, the DPC library consists of over 80 Guidelines.

 As a national and international organization, growth and expansion have necessitated the need to update, to reformat and to stay current with industry needs.
-DPC has been able to make the transition mainly due to the fact that our current Executive Vice President and Executive Board members have been willing to participate in future planning and to maintain a vision for the future of DPC.
+DPC has been able to make the transition mainly due to the fact that our Executive Vice Presidents and Executive Board members have been willing to participate in future planning and to maintain a vision for the future of DPC.
 They have worked together in a spirit of consensus and cooperation to move forward.
-A complete list of changes made over the last 15 years is included in this History.
+A complete list of changes made from 1994 to 2009 is included in this History (currently in the update process for the 50th year anniversary, 2019).
 The list provides a chronicle of how DPC has evolved during the transition.

 The Task Force Directors are a key component of DPC since they carry a great deal of responsibility.
-They prepare Task Force sessions, coordinate the writing of many Guidelines and are responsible for the systematic review of Guidelines to ensure each one is current.
-Guideline topics often cover material which encompasses the work of more than one Task Force and requires a joint effort between Directors.
+They plan Task Force sessions at the Annual Conference, coordinate the writing of Guidelines that fall under their Task Force, and are responsible for the systematic review of Guidelines to ensure each one is current.
+Guideline topics often cover material that encompasses the work of more than one Task Force and requires a joint effort between Directors.

-DPC sustaining members play a very important role in the success of the organization.
+The DPC Sustaining Members play a very important role in the success of the organization.
 The Council sincerely appreciates their valued support over the years.

-DPC also owes sincere gratitude to the four Executive Vice Presidents who have led the Council over the 40 years: Dick March, Gil Porter, Don George and Terry Musson.
+DPC also owes sincere gratitude to the five Executive Vice Presidents who have led the Council over the 40 years: Dick March, Gil Porter, Don George, Terry Musson and Jeff Bloom.